Find your perfect value college

 Legally, you can absolutely attend college, even if you have a felony on your record.
 In real life, though, it’s tough.
 A conviction can have a major impact on college admissions decisions, and it’s important to understand the different types of convictions and their potential consequences.
 Felony convictions can be especially damaging to an applicant’s chances of admission, as they often require a lengthy expungement process or even a pardon in order to be removed from an applicant’s record.
 It is important for prospective college students to know the legal options available to them in order to minimize the impact of a conviction on their college applications.

 Are you incarcerated?

-If yes, then you will have limited eligibility for the federal student aid program.
-You cannot get a federal pell grant nor a federal student loan.
+If you are incarcerated in a federal or state institution, then you will have limited eligibility for the federal student aid program.
+You cannot get federal pell grants nor federal student loans.
 However, once you are released, most of these limitations will be removed.
-Limitations will be kept for sexual offenses and drug-related offenses, but federal work study (which provides tuition funds based on work) may be your best option if that is your scenario.
+Limitations will be kept for sexual offenses and drug-related offenses, but federal work study (which provides tuition funds based on work) may be your best option to receive financial aid if that is your scenario.

 Are you on probation or parole?

 Yes, you may receive consideration for all forms of federal aid.
 But remember, if your were convicted of a drug-related offense, or if you are subject to an involuntary civil commitment for a sexual offense, your eligibility may be limited to the federal work study program only.
 You may be required to enter an acceptable drug rehabilitation program, recognized by a local government agency.

 Do you have a drug conviction (misdemeanor or felony)?